Figure 9: Henry Jacob Bigelow, 1818-1890.

 The seminal Abbott operation awakened the surgeons of Mass.
-General Hospital to the inception of a new and potent muse of surgery and their role in its heralding.
-Prominent among these subalterns of the "enchanted goblet" was Henry Jacob Bigelow, who was instrumental in getting ether anesthesia instated at MGH (and reinstated after the Charles T. Jackson patent claim suspension).
-His historic paper on the Abbott operation preempted J. Collins Warren's own report, and proclaimed ether to the medical community worldwide.(39 »») For the reenactment scenario to be viable, it is essential that the presence of Bigelow be found within the frame.
+General Hospital to the arrival of a new and potent muse of surgery and their role in its heralding.
+Foremost among these subalterns of the "enchanted goblet" was Dr. Henry Jacob Bigelow, who was instrumental in getting ether anesthesia instated at MGH (and reinstated after the Charles T. Jackson patent claim suspension).
+His historic paper on the Abbott operation preempted J. Collins Warren's own report, and proclaimed ether to the medical community worldwide.(39 »») For the widely held thesis of a reenactment scenario to be viable, it is essential that the presence of Bigelow be found within the frame of Ether Dome Daguerreotype No. 1.

-To support the widely held thesis of a reenactment scenario, Lowry & Lowry identified Henry Jacob Bigelow in Figure 7, "The man with his hand grasping the chair."(40) But this is undocumented guesswork and even more tenuous than their identification of J. Collins Warren in Figure 8.
-Demonstrated by the panel shown here, the facial features of Figure 7 simply don't align with a splendid photograph of Bigelow, taken almost six years earlier by the brilliant young physicist Léon Foucault (1819-1868).(41 »») In 1841 Bigelow was a 23-yr-old medical student living in Paris when he befriended Foucault, who was Donné's research assistant in pioneering photomicrography.
+To support the reenactment thesis, Lowry & Lowry identified Henry Jacob Bigelow in Figure 7, "The man with his hand grasping the chair."(40) But this is undocumented guesswork and even more tenuous than their identification of J. Collins Warren in Figure 8.
+Demonstrated by the panel shown here, the facial features of Figure 7 simply don't align with a splendid portrait of Bigelow, taken almost six years earlier by the brilliant young physicist Léon Foucault (1819-1868).(41 »») In 1841 Bigelow was a 23-yr-old medical student living in Paris when he befriended Foucault, who was Donné's research assistant in pioneering photomicrography.
 Paris was the cradle of photography in the 1840's and undoubtedly Bigelow acquired his knowledge of the camera from within the Donné circle, becoming an "expert photographer, untiring in the enigmatic perplexities of that art."
 (42 »») It was a skill he practiced extensively in both his personal and professional life and makes him a claimant to the commissioning of the Ether Dome daguerreotypes.

-To my eye, Bigelow is in all of the Ether Dome daguerreotypes: as Figure 9 in EDD No. 1 – who Lowry & Lowry claim is Eben Frost – and as the etherizer in EDD Nos.
+To my eye, Bigelow is in all of the Ether Dome daguerreotypes: not only as Figure 9 in EDD No. 1, but also as the etherizer in EDD Nos.
 2-5.
+The visage of the etherizer in EDD No. 5 is a clear and compelling match with Bigelow's student photo, and doesn't resemble the Lowry & Lowry or other legacy attributions that claim it is House-surgeon Charles Heywood who is applying the sponge for that surgery, discussed below.
+Heywood was only a factotum in the Ether Dome saga.
 Supporting documentation that Bigelow, not Heywood, is the etherizer in EDD Nos.
 2-5 is found in Dr. J. Mason Warren's treatise on ether that continued his father's historic study on the physiological effects of ether for an additional nineteen cases up to March 24, 1847, comprising about ten that were private, and at least eight that were conducted at MGH.
 An excerpt for "Case XIII" reads, "Being rendered insensible by ether, which was administered in this, as in most of the other operations at the Hospital, [emphasis added] by Dr. H. J. Bigelow, the leg was removed at its middle by the circular operation."(43 »») This was the leg of Fanny Abbot [sic], Townsend's 42-yr-old female patient who went under the knife on January 2, 1847.
-"Case II," discussed above, records the date, March 6, 1847, when the sponge replaced Morton's glass globe in private practice and at Mass.
-General Hospital.(44 »»).
+"Case II," discussed above under the Mason Warren section, is the official record for when the sponge was found safe enough for etherizing a child, and subsequently replaced Morton's glass globe entirely in private practice and at Mass.
+General Hospital – March 6, 1847 according to his testimony.(44 »»).
 In the summation of his report, Warren noted the problems Morton's "inhaling apparatus" was causing:

 Additional trace evidence is inferred by the figure leaning into Bigelow in EDD Nos.
 3 & 5 and who I am confident is his father Jacob Bigelow (1787-1879), demonstrated by the panel below.
 The hanging, low insertion of the columella in his father's nose skews the nostrils up and out, and gives a proboscis appearance to the tip of his nose – it is classic Bigelow and unmistakable!
 Historians remark on how very close the two were, and the elder Bigelow championed his son's efforts to introduce ether anesthesia at MGH.
 Jacob Bigelow was the first to break the astonishing news of etherization to London's medical community, which he communicated by a letter attached to a copy of his son's historic paper, addressed to his friend and former student, Francis Boott (1792-1863).
-Boott included an extract of Jacob Bigelow's letter along with the entirety of Henry's paper, published in the following January number of the Lancet.(46)
+Boott included an extract of Jacob Bigelow's letter along with the entirety of Henry's paper, published in the following January number of the Lancet.(46) The appearance of Jacob Bigelow in EDD Nos.
+3 & 5 and not in EDD No. 4 casts doubt on the sequence of the photographs perpetrated by historians: EDD No. 4 was the first photograph taken of the operation and before his arrival in the amphitheater.

 A little over a year after his first report, Bigelow wrote a second, comprehensive report on the latest developments of ether anesthesia, published in the inaugural edition of the American Medical Association.
-His report was supplemented by a table of the 154 ether or chloroform surgeries conducted at MGH dating from the Abbott operation to March 31, 1848, and enumerated by columns for patient age, gender, operation, disease, and admittance & discharge dates.(47 »») Cross-checking Bigelow's tables with a search of the literature, turned up several surgeries that are compelling matches for the patient and the medical team portrayed in the reenactment daguerreotype.
+His report was supplemented by a table of the 154 ether or chloroform surgeries conducted at MGH dating from the Abbott operation to March 31, 1848, and enumerated by columns for patient age, gender, operation, disease, and admittance & discharge dates.(47 »») Cross-checking Bigelow's tables with a search of the literature, turned up several surgeries that are compelling matches for the patient and the medical team portrayed in the "reenactment" daguerreotype.
 They will be discussed below.

 39.)
 Bigelow, HJ (1846), "Insensibility during Surgical Operations produced by Inhalation."
 Read before the Boston Society for Medical Improvement, Nov.
 9th, 1846, etc. In: Boston Medical & Surgical Journal ; v.
 35, no. 16 (Nov.
 18), p.
 309-317.